brianjd/gatsby-plugin-disable-react-devtools/README.md

 ## Description

-A plugin to disable React Dev Tools
+A plugin to disable React Dev Tools in production.